macedaell/VaNBayes/README.md

 # About

-This GitHub repository includes the simulation studies and data analysis included in the paper: Maceda, E., Hector, E. C., Lenzi, A., & Reich, B. J. (2024).
+This GitHub repository includes some of the simulation studies and data analysis included in the paper: Maceda, E., Hector, E. C., Lenzi, A., & Reich, B. J. (2024).
 A variational neural Bayes framework for inference on intractable posterior distributions. arXiv preprint arXiv:2404.10899.

 Instructions for running each of the simulation studies and data analysis are provided in their respective directories.